eggshell/instigitr/README.md

 [![Build Status](https://travis-ci.org/egg-shell/instigitr.svg?branch=master)](https://travis-ci.org/egg-shell/instigitr)
 [![GNU GPL](http://img.shields.io/:license-gpl3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

-instigitr is a python tool for creating git repos and initializing their README.
+instigitr is a command-line tool for creating git repos and initializing their README.
 It also creates a `.gitignore`, which is pulled from a sanitized list of gitignores provided by GitHub.
-If the gitignore type is not present in that list, an empty `.gitignore` is created instead.

 ## Installation